Safety before Climbing in Grimeton

 FEAR OF HEIGHTS

 Acrophobia, fear of heights, is common.
-Many of the radio station’s mast workers didn’t know if they could master the courage to set foot on the first step of the steel ladder.
-But, unlike the mast workers, who had to climb on their own, we are there to support you before, during and after the climb.
-We answer your questions, show you how safe the climb is, keep you mentally present and help you focus on the ultimate prize – challenging and overcoming your fears.
+Many of the radio station’s mast workers didn’t know if they would be able to muster the courage required to set foot on the steel ladder’s first step.
+But, unlike the mast workers who climbed on their own, we’re here to support you before, during, and after the climb.